Chicago Style Workout 35: Word Usage, Part 6

 8. mantle; mantel.
 Our most flattering family pictures get placed on the _____.

 9. may; might.
-I _____ have turned off the stove, but I can’t recall doing it.
+I _____ have won the marathon if I had entered.

 10. mitigate; militate.
 His nearsightedness _____ against his ambition to become a commercial pilot.